Terms of Service

 5.3 Audio Analysis.
 By uploading audio Content, you consent to our automated analysis of the audio to derive musical features (BPM, key, loudness, duration) and generate an audio fingerprint for content identification and duplicate detection purposes.
 This analysis does not transfer any rights in your Content.

-5.6 Soundvia Content.
-The Platform itself, including its design, software, trademarks, and original content created by us, is owned by or licensed to Soundvia.
+5.7 Soundvia Content.
+The Platform itself, including its design, software, trademarks, and original content created by us, is owned by or licensed to Soundvia LLC.
 You may not use our trademarks or branding without our prior written consent.

 5A.
 SECONDARY ARTISTS AND FEATURING CREDITS